Things to do in Lanzarote

 It was formerly a bland but huge lava tube used by locals as a trash dump.
 In an effort to unite mankind and nature into harmony, Cesar Manrique transformed it into a stunning tropical garden, event space and impressive concert hall.

 Cabra Cabra Galeria de Arte

-A small and original art gallery located in the historic center of Teguise.
-The Cabra Cabra Galeria de Arte shows original works and prints done by English artists and Dominic Murray.
+A small and original art gallery located in the historic centre of Teguise.
+The Cabra Cabra Galeria de Arte shows original works and prints done by English artists Dominic Murray.

 Museo Internacional de Arte Contemporáneo-Castillo de San José

 The Contemporary Art Museum is located on top of a cliff close to the island capital Arrecife.
 The space holds a particularly impressive abstract art collection through the efforts of Cesar Manriqué, who inspired the 1st International Visual Arts Competition with the works of Picasso, Tápies, Miró, Millares and Zóbel here.

 Nature & Parks

 An eerie and surreal national park covering over 5,000 hectares of lava formations and volcanoes near the west coast of Lanzarote.
 The Timanfaya National Park ought to be on everyone’s list when scoping out things to do in Lanzarote.

 Timanfaya has been included in the Unesco Network of Biosphere Reserves and offers visitors spectacular views of the black and red landscape somewhat resembling Mars.